 Sounds-Write is a quality first phonics programme.
 Its purpose is to provide classroom professionals with a comprehensive system with which to teach reading, spelling and writing.
 Ideally it will be introduced in YR, taught in KS1 and fine-tuned throughout the rest of Key Stage 2.
 In addition, it also serves very successfully as an intervention or catch-up programme.

 We deliver the programme on our four-day courses.
 If you are ready to learn more about these courses, please proceed to 'About our Courses'.
-If you would like first to evaluate the merits of our approach in depth, then go to 'Why Sounds-Write?' is for you.
+If you would like first to evaluate the merits of our approach in depth, then 'Why Sounds-Write?' is for you.

 Sounds-Write and the DfE

 Sounds-Write is acknowledged by the DfE as meeting ALL its criteria for an effective phonics teaching programme - see our entry on the DfE site for details.
 Our very highly-rated, intensive courses have now been attended by over fifteen thousand classroom practitioners, educational psychologists and members of local authority support teams.
 The programme is already being used extensively in primary and secondary schools throughout the United Kingdom, as well as in the Irish Republic, Australia, Zambia, the USA and Papua New Guinea.

 A highly structured, synthetic phonics programme

 We offer the classroom teacher a very highly structured, multi-sensory, incremental and code-oriented, instructional approach to teaching children to read and spell.
 The Sounds-Write programme can be implemented in the classroom with a minimum of planning, preparation and expense, and it provides fast and effective teaching for children at all levels.